bbichero/CV/README.md

 System maintenance, Storage avaibilty, Network redundancy, Installation automatisation and documentation writing are ability that I'm testing and learning everyday for my personal purpose.
-I'm still studying at 42 school in Paris, where I learned: helping others, coding, work in a group and for me the most important thing: learn how to learn.
+I'm still studying at 42 school in Paris, where I learned: helping others, coding, work in a group and for me the most important thing: Learning How to Learn.
 <br/>

 Latest projects